steliosg23/PDS-A2/README.md

 | AnB Data Finetuned PubMedBERT.zip       | 0.6876231681  | Finished |
 | submission.zip (LGBM)                   | 0.6428057851  | Finished |

-**While the submission notebook introduces notable improvements in training methodology and evaluation fairness, these refinements result in only marginal performance gains in the Codalab contest compared to the benchmarks.
-This highlights potential limitations of the changes in highly constrained or competitive settings.**
+**While the submission notebook introduces notable improvements in training methodology and evaluation fairness, these refinements result in only marginal performance gains in the Codalab contest compared to the benchmarks.**